What Is A Paydex Score & Why Does It Matter?

 A high Paydex score can also give a business a competitive advantage in its industry.
 It can increase its chances of being approved for loans and credit lines, and it can help it negotiate better terms with suppliers.
 A good Paydex score can also help a company attract new customers, as it signals that the company is financially stable and trustworthy.
 Overall, maintaining a good Paydex score is an important part of any business's financial strategy, and can lead to increased success and profitability in the long term.

-How To Access Your Paydex Score
+How to Check Your Paydex Score

-You can access your Paydex score right on Dun & Bradstreet’s website.
+You can check your Paydex score right on Dun & Bradstreet’s website.
 You will need to purchase a business credit report that has the Paydex score on it.
 Dun & Bradstreet does offer a 14-day free trial in which you can view your business credit score.

 Tips On Improving Your Paydex Score